imadkahil1/image-with-zoom-detector/README.md

 ## Installation

 **Note:** Version 1.0.0 introduces React hooks and requires React v16.8.0 or above.
-To use this package with older versions of React, install with `npm install react-inner-image-zoom@1.0.0` or `yarn add react-inner-image-zoom@1.0.0` instead of the instructions below.
+To use this package with older versions of React, install with `npm install zoom-loading-detector@1.0.0` or `yarn add zoom-loading-detector@1.0.0` instead of the instructions below.

 ### NPM
 ```
-npm install image-with-zoom-detector
+npm install zoom-loading-detector
 ```

 ### Yarn
 ```
-yarn add image-with-zoom-detector
+yarn add zoom-loading-detector
 ```

 ### TypeScript